oroinc/documentation/dev_guide/cookbook/how_to_extend_existing_bundle.rst

 The OroPlatform application uses `default Symfony functionality to extend bundle`_ (in terms of Symfony it is called inheritance).
 To do that you have to override method getParent in your bundle class.
-Let's assume that we are using demo bundle from `How to create new bundle`_ article and we want to extend OroUserBundle - in this case ``AcmeNewBundle.php`` file should look like this:
+Let's assume that we are using demo bundle from :ref:`How to create new bundle <how-to-create-new-bundle>` article and we want to extend OroUserBundle - in this case ``AcmeNewBundle.php`` file should look like this:

 .. _default Symfony functionality to extend bundle: http://symfony.com/doc/2.3/cookbook/bundles/inheritance.html
-.. _How to create new bundle: ./how-to-create-new-bundle

 .. code-block:: php
     :linenos: